ckelly314/pyisotopomer/README.md

 Hello!

 pyisotopomer is a Python toolbox for processing nitrous oxide (N<sub>2</sub>O) isotopomer data.
 Its core is a package of scripts to correct for scrambling in the ion source during isotope ratio mass spectrometry.
-An alternate version of this package exists for [MATLAB](https://github.com/ckelly314/m-isotopomer).
+If you're unsure about how to install and run Python on your computer, you can easily run pyisotopomer on your Google Drive using Google Colab - see [Running pyisotopomer in Google Colab](#Running-pyisotopomer-in-Google-Colab) below.

 ## Intro